The Ultimate Dog-Friendly Guide to Houston

 Valencia’s Tex-Mex Garage

-2009 W 34th Street, Suite A
+2009 W 34th St., Ste.
+A

 @texmexgarageopens in new tab

 Tex-Mex is a must when visiting Houston.
-At Valencia’s Tex-Mex Garage, pups can join on the patio for a meal you won’t soon forget, whether you go for breakfast, brunch, lunch, or dinner.
-House specialties include Rotisserie Chicken Relleno, various enchiladas, and Carne Guisada.
+At Valencia’s Tex-Mex Garageopens in new tab, pups can join on the patio for a meal you won’t soon forget, whether you go for breakfast, brunch, lunch, or dinner.
+House specialties include Rotisserie chicken relleno, various enchiladas, and carne guisada.

 Breweries, wineries, and bars